daltonmaag/file-format-discussion/README.md

 Discussion about how we would like to improve current font file formats.

+Note: everything below is subject to discussion, and currently only represents goals that we from Dalton Maag are coming up with.
+If you consider that the following goals are not relevant or that we're missing other important goals, please chime in.

 ## Why?

 An ideal font file format (and matching software) would enable this:

 Designers can edit the font in any software that they like, within the same team, while working together on the same project.
-Each stage of the project can use a different editor, each person on the team can use a different editor.
+Each stage of the project can use the most efficient editor for that stage, and each person on the team can use their favourite editor.
 They can use the proprietary power-user features that each editor provides, while maintaining the ability to work on the font in other editors that don't have that cool feature (but that provide other cool features of their own).

 They can work in parallel on the same project, including several people working on the same weight in different scripts, or on the same script across